University of Canterbury: Students' association

-The University of Canterbury Students' Association (UCSA) operates out of the student union building named Haere-roa which serves as the main student activity centre.
-The original UCSA Building was damaged in the 2010 and 2011 earthquakes and was subsequently torn down, it was rebuilt and completed in 2019, it is located on the Ilam Campus.
-The building is home to two bars, "the Foundry" and "Bentley's".
-The Association also runs several cafes and restaurants around campus.
-Located in Haere-roa is the Ngaio Marsh Theatre, named for the former alumnus of the same name.
+There are two main student organisations within the University of Canterbury, University of Canterbury Students' Association (UCSA) and Te Akatoki Māori Students' Association.
+The UCSA is based in Haere-roa, the university’s student union building and main hub for student activity on the Ilam Campus.
+The original UCSA Building was damaged in the 2010 and 2011 earthquakes and was subsequently torn down, it was rebuilt and completed in 2019.
+Haere-roa is home to the student bar, The Foundry, and the Ngaio Marsh Theatre, named for the former alumnus of the same name.
 Haere-roa hosts a number of student societies and organisation offices.
+The USCA also runs several cafes and restaurants around campus.

-The university's student population operates the main student magazine, Canta, established in 1930.
+The university's student population operates the main student magazine, Canta, which was established in 1930.
 There are 12 issues per year, which are distributed around the UC campus every second Monday during the academic year.
-The newspaper's offices are in the Haere-roa building.
-Canterbury's student population runs a radio station which began to broadcast and operate as RDU in 1976; it began FM frequency broadcasting in 1986.
+The newspaper's offices are in Haere-roa.

+Canterbury's student population also runs a radio station which began to broadcast and operate as RDU in 1976; it began FM frequency broadcasting in 1986.
 RDU acquired its present frequency of 98.5 in 2003.